blocto/ethereum-sign-util.kotlin/README.md

 repositories {
     mavenCentral()

-    // If you need to get SolanaWeb3 versions that are not uploaded to Maven Central. maven { url "https://s01.oss.sonatype.org/content/repositories/staging/" }
+    // If you need to get Ethereum-Sign-Util versions that are not uploaded to Maven Central. maven { url "https://s01.oss.sonatype.org/content/repositories/staging/" }
 }